The League of Extraordinary Gentlemen (film): Plot

 The Nautilus arrives in Venice as several hidden bombs detonate, causing the city to collapse.
-Sawyer uses one of Nemo's automobiles to signal him to launch a missile at a key building to stop the destruction while Quatermain confronts the Fantom, who is unmasked as M before escaping again.
+Sawyer uses one of Nemo's automobiles to signal him to launch a missile at a key building to stop the destruction, while Quatermain confronts the Fantom, who is unmasked as M before escaping again.
 Dorian shoots Nemo's first mate Ishmael and steals the Nautiluss exploration pod, but Ishmael successfully warns the League of his treachery before dying.
 While pursuing Dorian, the League uncover a phonograph recording that Dorian left revealing M stole Dorian's painting to enlist his aid in manipulating the League to gain Quatermain's help in capturing Hyde, a skin sample from Skinner, Mina's blood, Jekyll's formula, and photos of Nemo's science while an inaudible audio frequency activates several bombs hidden aboard the Nautilus.
 Jekyll and Hyde join forces to drain the flooded sections while Skinner secretly messages the League, informing them he snuck aboard the exploration pod.

-Using Skinner's directions, the League reaches northern Mongolia and locate M's mountain fortress.
-They soon regroup with Skinner, who reveals M took the kidnapped scientists' families hostage to force them to mass-produce M's work and he intends to sell a sample case to competing nations.
+Using Skinner's directions, the League reaches northern Mongolia and locates M's mountain fortress.
+They soon regroup with Skinner, who reveals M took the kidnapped scientists' families hostage to force them to mass-produce M's work, and he intends to sell a sample case to competing nations.
 The League split up, with Nemo and Hyde rescuing the scientists and their families, Skinner planting bombs to destroy the fortress, Mina fighting and killing Dorian with his painting, and Quatermain and Sawyer working to capture M, who Quatermain deduces is Professor James Moriarty.
-Nemo and Hyde complete their task, but are overwhelmed by M's henchman, Dante, after he overdoses on Hyde formula until Skinner's bombs detonate, killing Dante while the pair escape.
+Nemo and Hyde complete their task, but are overwhelmed by M's henchman, Dante, after he overdoses on Hyde formula until Skinner's bombs detonate, killing Dante in the collapsing fortress while the pair escape.
 Quatermain corners M, but an invisible Reed takes Sawyer hostage.
 Quatermain kills Reed, but M fatally stabs Quatermain before Sawyer kills him in turn.
 Quatermain dies, wishing Sawyer luck in the new century.

-As the League ensure Quatermain is buried in Kenya, they recall how a witch doctor promised him that Africa would never let him die before agreeing to continue using their powers for good.
-The witch doctor arrives and performs a ritual that summons an unnatural thunderstorm over Quatermain's grave.
+As the League ensures Quatermain is buried in Kenya, they recall how a witch doctor promised that Africa would never let him die.
+Nemo offers The League a home on the Nautilus; they agree to continue fighting anyone who threatens war in the new century.

+As the five survivors leave, the witch doctor performs a fiery ritual that summons an unnatural thunderstorm over Quatermain's grave, until lightning strikes the rifle Sawyer left with him.